tbela99/gzip/README.md

 # 7. Misc

+-   Preview the changes to the manifest before you save them
 -   Joomla administrator is excluded from the service worker cached resources
 -   You can secure your Joomla administrator access by defining a secret access token.